Nonparametric Distributed Learning Architecture for Big Data: Algorithm and Applications: Elements of Distributed Statistical Learning

 \section{Elements of Distributed Statistical Learning}

-In this section we introduce the key foundational concepts of our proposed nonparametric distributed statistical inference paradigm.
-The theory connects several classical and modern statistical ideas to develop a comprehensive inference framework.
-We highlight along the way how these new ideas and connections address the real challenges of big data analysis as noted in Section 2.
+In this section, we introduce the key concepts of our proposed method by connecting several classical and modern statistical ideas to develop a comprehensive inference framework.
+We highlight along the way how these new ideas and connections address the real challenges of big data analysis as noted in Section \ref{sec:formulation}.